Pawdia/sobani-tracker/README.md

 cd sobani-tracker

 # default port is 3000
-# if you want another port
+# if you want to use another port
 #   please edit in docker-compose.yml
+# docker-compose.yml will map `./config` in host to
+#   `/usr/src/sobani-tracker/config` in container by default

 chmod +x ./deploy-docker-compose.sh
 ./deploy-docker-compose.sh